-Lithium batteries in caravans and motorhomes – battery management
+Battery management in caravans and motorhomes

 LiFePO4s suffer damage or ruin if fully discharged.
 Over-discharge must be limited.
 Furthermore, the upper safety limit of a LiFePO4 cell is 4.2 volts.
 If exceeded that cell heats up.
 It may ignite or even explode.
 Another risk is of cells reversing polarity.
 Controlling charging and discharging voltage and current is essential.
 This is done by a management system.
 Or the battery charger.

 The battery management system essential for lithium batteries is not necessarily supplied.
 Unless of what you are doing, buy only those with the system inbuilt.
 Advise the vendor of the intended use.
 Obtain written assurance of suitability for that use.

 Such chargers include under/over-voltage protection, cell balancing and solar input.

 LiFePO4 cell management is essential.
 It is nevertheless not always supplied.